floehopper/rails-on-nix/README.md

 * Investigate using Nix to make node.js packages available instead of yarn.

-* Multiple Rails app requiring different versions of PostgreSQL and MySQL.
+* Multiple Rails apps requiring different versions of PostgreSQL and MySQL.